-President Biden’s March 2021 American Jobs Plan called on Congress to tie federal investments in infrastructure to prevailing wage regulations via the 90-year-old Davis-Bacon Act.
+President Biden’s March 2021 American Jobs Plan called on Congress to tie federal investments in infrastructure to prevailing wage regulations via the ABC- opposed 1930s era Davis-Bacon Act.

 On Nov.
 15, President Biden signed into law the Infrastructure Investment and Jobs Act (H.R.
 3684) which includes an expansion of Davis-Bacon requirements.
 As the bill made its way through Congress, ABC continued to advocate for merit shop priorities in the legislation, ultimately remaining neutral on the passage of the IIJA.

 In addition, ABC opposed the House-passed America COMPETES Act (H.R.
 4521), as well as the Senate-passed version that includes prevailing wage expansion.
 ABC supported an amendment to remove the flawed and inflationary Davis-Bacon prevailing wage requirements from the Senate bill, but it unfortunately failed.
-As the bill makes its way through conference, ABC will continue to advocate against anti-competitive provisions.
+As the bill made its way through conference, ABC advocated against anti-competitive provisions.

-On March 18, DOL issued a proposed rule that would ”modernize” the Davis-Bacon Act and related regulations.
-Despite its stated purpose, the rulemaking would instead reverse course by undoing the 1983 reforms, making union rates more likely to be adopted as prevailing wages, and expanding prevailing wage requirements to cover certain prefabrication work, among other concerns.
+On March 18, 2022, the DOL issued a proposed rule that would ”modernize” the Davis-Bacon Act and related regulations.
+Despite its stated purpose, the rulemaking would instead reverse course by undoing the Reagan administration reforms, making union rates more likely to be adopted as prevailing wages, and expanding prevailing wage requirements to cover certain prefabrication work, transportation and flaggers, among other concerns.